 - The eye cannot see itself except by reflection, so to thine own self be true!
 Does what you’re doing sell tickets to your show?
 If not, why are you doing it?
 Does your marketing discourage exactly those punters you should be trying to connect with?
 You’ve been working on this production since forever.
 You’ve poured your heart and soul into it.
 You’ve survived the tantrums and the early triumphs.
 But are you so close you can no longer see the wood for the trees?
 Mapping your route to market is something you need to do before the first week of the Fringe, but you also need to be sufficiently flexible to adapt your tactics once you’re on the ground.

 - Hell hath no fury like a Twitter storm!
-Sad, but true, trolls exist and have been showing up at the festivals since waaay before social media.
-Armed with a puffed up sense of their own moral worth, Fringe trolls try to inflate their own profiles by deflating those of whom they don’t approve.
-The nastiness of boycotts, demonstrations and slut-shaming is nothing new.
-Anna Kesselaar’s Nude Happening – at the McEwan Hall in the 1960s – caused a sensation, followed by angry howls of self-righteous fury from the nation’s self-appointed censors and moral custodians.
+Sadly, trolls exist and have been showing up at the festivals since waaay before social media.
+Anna Kesselaar’s Nude Happening – at the McEwan Hall in the 1960s – drew the ire of the nation’s self-appointed censors and moral custodians.
 Then, as now, trolls believe they should determine the content of other people’s art.
 The only reliable remedy is to ignore them.
 Don’t feed the trolls – it’s attention, not change, they’re after.